kumarshantanu/ring-sse-middleware/README.md

 ### Development

-Run the server (either of the following commands, press Ctrl+C to stop) in one terminal:
+Run the server (any of the following commands, press Ctrl+C to stop) in one terminal:

 ```shell
 lein do clean, aleph run